 Expert car mechanics can easily make a blown head gasket diagnosis, by looking for symptoms of head gasket through observation.
 Here is a compilation of head gasket symptoms that you should check out.

-Blown Head Gasket Symptoms#1: Chronic Engine Overheating:
+Head Gasket Symptoms#1: Chronic Engine Overheating:

 One major blown head gasket symptom is a consistently high temperature of the car engine.
 This is a symptom that can be easily checked from the temperature gauge of the car dashboard.
-Chronic engine overheating may be both a cause and symptom of a blown head gasket.
+Chronic engine overheating may be both a cause and symptom of a leaking head gasket.

-Blown Head Gasket Symptoms#2: Significant Drop in Coolant Level:
+Head Gasket Symptoms#2: Significant Drop in Coolant Level:

 Check the engine coolant level.
 If it has dropped suddenly, then there is a possibility that the head gasket has blown up.